andycowl/bbdb3-manual/tutorial.rst

 Now we have a record populated with five fields in addition to 'Name'.
 The newly created record is displayed.

-You can use 't' ('toggle-layout') to view a brief one line summary and 'T' ('show-all-fields') to expose all fields of the contact.
+You can use 't' (`toggle-layout`) to view a brief one line summary and 'T' (`show-all-fields`) to expose all fields of the contact.
 The expanded view includes two standard audit timestamp fields that are automatically created and maintained by BBDB; 'creation-date' and 'timestamp'